 The dynamic between Cassie and Maddy continues to simmer though, with the former playing the best friend… and Nate’s secret lover.
 Yes, Cassie has been sleeping with him for the last 3 weeks over at Nate’s place.

 Ashtray brings him inside and after repeated bashes across the forehead, covering Nate’s dad in a pool of blood, Fezco reveals more of what’s actually going on.
-He doesn’t know about the disk, nor does Fezco know about Jules sleeping with Nate and it being recorded.
+He doesn’t know about the disk, nor does Fezco know about Jules sleeping with Cal and it being recorded.